kruschev/Covid19/README.md

 # Covid19

 ## Introduction
 In this project, I used the John Hopkin University's dataset to analyze the Covid19 pandemic.
-Most analysis was done using Python, and for the final product, I created a Tableau dashboard to monitor the situation.
+Analysis was done using Python, and for the final product, I created a Tableau dashboard to monitor the situation.

 main.py is run daily and the dashboard is updated accordingly.